methusalah/OpenRTS/README.md

 ### Ressources
 OpenRTS wants to provide it's own complete and workable dataset to allow immediate RTS creation.

 We are glad to welcome all your creations : models, sounds, maps, particle sprites, army data...
-And if your contribution respects the current [low poly art style](https://fr.pinterest.com/search/pins/?q=low%20poly), it's only better !
+And if your contribution respects the current <a href="https://fr.pinterest.com/search/pins/?q=low%20poly" target="_blank">low poly art style</a>, it's only better !

 Please note that all your contributions will fall under the OpenRTS licence and will become public and free-to-use, as the engine itself.